jamesacklin/send/app/README.md

 ### Feed

 The feed of posts is driven by the WordPress API.
 Currently, the feed displays 30 posts at a time.
-Each "page" of posts is a set of 30 posts—so the URL route "/" (page 1) shows posts 1-30, "/page/2" shows posts 31-60, and so on.
+Each page of posts is a set of 30 posts—so the URL route `/` (page 1) shows posts 1-30, `/page/2` shows posts 31-60, and so on.

 Depending on the type of device the reader is browsing the site with, the feed will either return 30 posts as-is for desktop-like browsers, or—for mobile-like devices—will insert a Google ad every 3 posts for a total of 10 available slots in the feed.
 Each of these slots corresponds to a Google Ad from Dirt Rag's Doubleclick for Publishers account.
 The overall effect is a stream of posts with the occasional interruption of an ad, much like Facebook, Twitter, or any modern application with a feed of content interspersed with advertising.